ipponshimeji/Panasu/Docs/Reference/Format-Documents.md

 ### -OtherExtensionMap

-The extension mappings other than the pair of FromExtensions and ToExtensions.
+The extension mappings other than the mappings from `FromExtensions` to `ToExtensions` parameter.
-This script replaces those extensions in relative links according the extension mapping.
+The filter replaces those extensions in relative links according the extension mappings.

-By specifying a mapping from an extension to the same extension, for example '.yaml'='.yaml', files with the extension are excluded from the target of rebasing by RebaseOtherRelativeLinks option, suppressing the extension change of relative links to the files.
+By specifying a mapping from an extension to the same extension, for example '.yaml'='.yaml', files with the extension are excluded from the target of rebasing or copying by `RebaseOtherRelativeLinks` parameter, suppressing the extension replacement of relative links to the files.

 |||
 |:--|:--|